Joy Hollingsworth

-Biography
+Early life and basketball career

+Joy Hollingsworth was born in Seattle on March 15, 1984.
 Hollingsworth's paternal grandmother, Dorothy Hollingsworth, was a prominent educator and civil rights activist in Seattle.
 Her uncle is former Sonics player, Bruce Seals.
 Hollingsworth's mother, Rhonda, moved from New Orleans to Seattle to be closer to her brother, Bruce.
-Joy Hollingsworth was born in Seattle on March 15, 1984.

-Hollingsworth played for Seattle Prep and led the basketball team to their first girls state title in 2002.
+Hollingsworth played for Seattle Prep and led the basketball team to their first girl's state title in 2002.
 She started playing college basketball at the University of San Francisco and then later transferred to the University of Arizona after two years.
-She earned her Bachelor of Arts in 2007 from the University of Arizona and in 2009, earned a Masters in Education in Intercollegiate Athletics Leadership from the University of Washington.
+She earned her Bachelor of Arts in 2007 from the University of Arizona and in 2009, earned a master's degree in Education in Intercollegiate Athletics Leadership from the University of Washington.

 Before the 2009–2010 basketball season, she was hired as the assistant women's basketball coach at Seattle University.
 Hollingsworth also played basketball in Athens, and has written for ESPN The Magazine.

-Hollingsworth left coaching in 2012.
-In 2013, Hollingsworth and her family went into the marijuana business, growing plants for their own business, the Hollingsworth Cannabis Company (THC Co.), located in Shelton.
-Hollingsworth's job in the family business is to oversee processing.
-Their marijuana farm has around 9,000 plants.

-In 2023, Hollingsworth announced that she would be running for Seattle City Council, vying for the District 3 seat held by Kshama Sawant.